-- Designing and creating engineering specifications for software programs and applications
+- Designing engineering specifications for software programs and applications

-- Working with quality assurance to develop software test plans
+- Working with the quality assurance team to develop software test plans

-- Collaborating with hardware engineers to assess and test hardware and software interaction
+- Collaborating with hardware engineers to assess and test hardware and software interactions

 - Implementing a specific development methodology

 It’s an in-demand position, and employers pay accordingly.
 Depending on your experience and qualifications, you can expect to be offered a starting salary of between $103,750 and $172,500, according to the 2021 Robert Half Technology Salary Guide.

 As with most jobs, your salary will also vary depending on where you work.

 Use our Salary Calculator to adjust an entry-level software engineer salary for your city.

 Most employers expect candidates to have a bachelor’s degree in a related field, such as computer science or electrical engineering.
 You need a solid foundation in one of the major programming languages, which include Java, C++ and C#.
 It helps if you can show completed projects in at least one of these languages.

 Employers also look for candidates with a broad range of tech skills.
 Depending on the job, you may need to show proficiency in: